 Work-Based Learning Opportunities

-Internship gives you the opportunity to apply knowledge and skills gained in the classroom and “try out” a job or career field by working in a temporary position at a business or industry site.
+Internships give you the opportunity to apply knowledge and skills gained in the classroom and “try out” a job or career field by working in a temporary position at a business or industry site.
 Internship experience is value-added on your resume or transfer application, and helps you build your network of contacts in the professional world.
-OCC students in all majors, including undecided, have several options to participate and benefit from internship:
+OCC students in all majors, including undecided, have several options to participate and benefit from an internship: